garciart/network-automation/exercises/README.md

 -----

-## Get the serial number of the device.
+## Get the serial number of the device

 There are several ways to get the serial number of a Cisco device, but for the Cisco 3745 router, the best way is to look for identification number of the processor board.